 In memory of Agnes Willms, donations made to Prairie Wind Estates in Herbert would be appreciated by the family.

-To send flowers to Aganeta "Agnes" Willms' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Aganeta "Agnes" Willms, please visit our floral store.

 Prairie Wind Estates